Muhammadkhabab/covid-19-restaurant-system/README.md

 Selenium runs using the .side files found in /test/client/.
 These can be run directly using the selenium browser extension, or via the command line using `selenium-side-runner`.
 To run all frontend tests using the command line:

+1. Navigate to the project directory
-1. Run `npm run seeds`.
+2. Run `npm run seeds`.
 This will ensure the database is in a known state before running the tests.
 Be careful -- this will overwrite the current database!
-2. Run `npm run dev` to launch the server.
+3. Run `npm run dev` to launch the server.
-3. Run `npm run frontend-test` will cause the tests to be run
+4. Open another terminal window and run `npm run frontend-test`, again in the project directory.
+This will cause the selenium tests to be run.

 Alternatively, if `selenium-side-runner` is installed, the .side files can be run directly.
 Check if the package is installed by running `selenium-side-runner --version`.
 If it is not installed, run `npm install -g selenium-side-runner`.
 Additional dependencies might also need to be installed, such as jest and webdriver